Sulpiride: Pharmacodynamics

 Sulpiride is a selective antagonist at dopamine D_{2}, D_{3} and to a lesser extent D_{4} receptors.
 Antagonism at 5-HT_{2A} dominates in doses exceeding 600 mg daily.
 In doses of 600 to 1,600 mg sulpiride shows mild sedating and antipsychotic activity.
 Its antipsychotic potency compared to chlorpromazine is only 0.2 (1/5).
 In low doses (in particular 50 to 200 mg daily) its prominent feature is antagonism of presynaptic inhibitory dopamine and serotonin receptors, accounting for some antidepressant activity and a stimulating effect.
 Additionally, it alleviates vertigo.

 The benzamide neuroleptics (including sulpiride, amisulpride, and sultopride) have been shown to activate the endogenous gamma-hydroxybutyrate receptor in vivo at therapeutic concentrations.
 Sulpiride was found in one study in rats to upregulate GHB receptors.
 GHB has neuroleptic properties and it is believed binding to this receptor may contribute to the effects of these neuroleptics.

 Sulpiride, along with clozapine, and valproate has been found to activate DNA demethylation in the brain.

 History

 Sulpiride was discovered in 1966 as a result of a research program by Justin-Besançon and C. Laville at Laboratoires Delagrange who were working to improve the anti-dysrhythmic properties of procainamide; the program led first to metoclopramide and later to sulpiride.
 Laboratoires Delagrange was acquired by Synthelabo in 1991 which eventually became part of Sanofi.

 Society and culture

 Brand names

-Sulpiride is marketed under the brand names Dogmatil (DE, HK, SG, PH, ID), Dolmatil (IE, UK, NL), Eglonyl (RU, ZA, HR, SI), Espiride (ZA), Modal (IL), Prometar (UY), Equilid (BR) and Sulpor (UK), among many others.
+Sulpiride is marketed under the brand names Dogmatil (DE, HK, SG, PH, ID, PT), Dolmatil (IE, UK, NL), Eglonyl (RU, ZA, HR, SI), Espiride (ZA), Modal (IL), Prometar (UY), Equilid (BR) and Sulpor (UK), among many others.